autodesk-platform-services/aps-tutorial-postman/ModelDerivative_01/instructions/task-1.md

 1. In the Postman sidebar, click **Task 1 - Obtain an Access Token > POST Get an Access Token**.
 The request loads.

 2. Click the **Pre-request Script** tab.
-Observe the script that converts your Client ID and Client Secret.
+Examine the script that encrypts your Client ID and Client Secret.

    ![Pre-request Script](../images/t1_tutorial_01_task1-preview_environment_variables.png "Pre-request Script")